Adroz/quote-note/README.md

 - ✅ Local storage for anonymous users
 - ✅ Firebase cloud storage for authenticated users
 - ✅ User authentication with email/password and Google
+- ✅ Local-to-cloud data migration prompt on sign-in
+- ✅ Secure authentication flow with redirects
+- ✅ Privacy-focused with local data clearing on logout

 ## Technology Stack